mysqljs/mysql/Readme.md

 ## Server disconnects

-You may loose the connection to a MySQL server due to network problems, the server timing you out, or the server crashing.
+You may lose the connection to a MySQL server due to network problems, the server timing you out, or the server crashing.
 All of these events are considered fatal errors, and will have the `err.code = 'PROTOCOL_CONNECTION_LOST'`.
 See the [Error Handling](#error-handling) section